brunch/brunch/docs/config.md

 `Object`: `conventions` define tests, against which all file pathnames will be checked.

-* `ignored` key: regExp or function.
-Will check against files that would be ignored by brunch compilator, but that still be watched by watcher.
+* `ignored` key: [anymatch set](https://github.com/es128/anymatch#anymatch).
+Will check against files that should be ignored by brunch compiler, but are still watched by the watcher.
 For example, when you have `common.styl` file that you import in every stylus file, `common.styl` will be compiled on its own too which will result in duplicated code.
 When prefixing it with underscore (`_common.styl`) you are still able to import it in dependent files, but it won’t be compiled twice.
-The feature is very similar to Sass partials: http://wiseheartdesign.com/articles/2010/01/22/structuring-a-sass-project/.
-Implementation of default value (a function that checks if filename starts with `_`):
+The feature is very similar to [Sass partials](http://wiseheartdesign.com/articles/2010/01/22/structuring-a-sass-project/).
+By default, files and directories that start with underscore (`_`) will be ignored, as well as anything under the `vendor/node/` directory.

-    ```coffeescript
-    # Import node.js `path` module.
-    sysPath = require 'path'

-    # A simple helper that checks if string starts with substring.
-    startsWith = (string, substring) ->
-      string.lastIndexOf(substring, 0) is 0

-    # Extract file name (`c.js` for `a/b/c.js`), check if it starts with `_`.
-    conventions.ignored = (path) ->
-      startsWith sysPath.basename(path), '_'
-    ```

-* `assets` key: regExp or function.
-Default value: `/assets(\/|\\)/`.
+* `assets` key: [anymatch set](https://github.com/es128/anymatch#anymatch).
+Default value: `/assets[\\/]/`.
 If test gives true, file won't be compiled and will be just moved to public directory instead.
-* `vendor` key: regExp or function.
-Default value: `/vendor(\/|\\)/`.
+* `vendor` key: [anymatch set](https://github.com/es128/anymatch#anymatch).
+Default value: `/vendor[\\/]/`.
 If test gives true, file won't be wrapped in module, if there are any.

 Keep in mind that default brunch regexps, as you see, consider **all** `vendor/` (etc.) directories as vendor (etc.) files.
 So, `app/views/vendor/thing/chaplin_view.coffee` will be treated as vendor file.